BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 They didn't design an intelligent machine for that purpose.
 Instead, they leveraged *second-order observation*, essentially tapping into the collective intelligence of their users.
 Rather than determining the value of a webpage themselves, their algorithm observes how users interact with and evaluate webpages.
-A webpage ranks high if users deem it valuable.
+A webpage ranks high if users deem it valuable which can create a feedback loop because highly ranked pages are ranked highly.
-The primary task becomes observing user behavior.
+The primary task becomes observing users' observations.

 Even if Esposito speaks of switching the metaphor, her work goes deeper.
 The word *intelligence* has two different usage in language which are often confused.
-On the one hand we refer to the operational mode of the mind.
+On the one hand, we refer to the operational mode of the mind.
 But we have almost no idea what this *intelligence* exaclty is.
-On the other hand we think of information processing, take for example the term Central Intelligence Agency (CIA).
+On the other hand, we think of information processing.
+Take for example the term 'Central Intelligence Agency'.
 Therefore, metaphor of *artificial intelligence* is so problematic which makes it hard to theorize about *AI* and its impact which leads to these hyper-speculative predictions.
 It's like referring to airplanes as artificial birds.
-Just as airplanes succeeded when designers stopped trying to mimic birds, AI has advanced when researchers moved away from replicating human thought.
+Just as airplanes succeeded when engineers stopped trying to mimic birds, AI has advanced when researchers moved away from replicating human thought.
 By using Luhmann's theory of communication, we might clear the smoke and find more effective ways to talk about artificial intelligence.

 Esposito argues that we---the preachers of machine learning---do not reproduce human intelligence but rather social communication.